If you want to hire developers and avoid competition with giants like Google and Facebook, outsourcing development abroad is a no-brainer.

 - I trust them

 Finally, consider the price and rates per hour.
-When going for a more affordable price you might pay more in your engagement, additional unexpected costs, and your peace of mind.
-That is why a more expensive option can turn up to be a cheaper one.
+When going for a more affordable price you might pay more in terms of your engagement, additional unexpected costs and your peace of mind.
+That is why a more expensive option can turn out to be the cheaper one.

 Additional documents to hire developers